 But don’t forget that private sellers won’t be able to provide finance options - they usually require you to pay the whole amount upfront and in cash.
 While sometimes this can be a good option as it erases the matter of interest, it can be a slightly riskier way of buying a car (due to the lack of Buyer Protection) and many will want to spread the cost out over a period of time.

 Due to the financing options they provide, dealerships remain the most popular way to buy new or used cars.
 While dealers still accept cash, you also have the option to pay a monthly fee over a set number of months or years.
 But even with this option, there are still a couple of finance options available.

 The first is known as hire purchase (HP).
 This is where you put down a deposit (usually around 10 per cent) and then a loan is taken out against the remaining cost of the car.
 The loan is paid back monthly for a specified amount of time and once the last payment has been made, the car is officially owned by you.
-The time period for HP is usually three years but you can pay the car off over up to five years.
-The benefits of HP include low interest rates, low deposit and flexible repayments.
+The time period for HP is usually three years but some dealerships may offer loans for a five year period.

 The second is known as personal contract purchase (PCP).

 How does PCP work when buying a car?